Digital Video Advertising

 Initially, programmatic advertising was used to buy and sell static ads on publishers’ websites across the web.
 Even when videos first became popular, it was difficult to run video ads due to the prohibitively large files sizes required to store and embed videos online.

 As technology improved, advertising formats continued to proliferate.
 Many of the new advertising formats not only welcomed video, but prioritized video inventory over display inventory.
-As consumers spend increasing amounts of time on mobile devices, in social media environments and in front of smart televisions, they will be watching more video than ever before.
+As consumers began to spend increasing amounts of time on mobile devices, in social media environments and in front of smart televisions, they began to watch more video than ever before.
 Increases in technology have made it increasingly easy for consumers to block or disregard traditional static advertisements, making video ad formats — which adapt more fluidly to native environments than static advertisements and are even more difficult to ignore — even more important for advertisers.

 How Programmatic Works